Data Protection Centre/Microsoft 365/A Guide to OneDrive for Business Data Retention

 OneDrive is a personal file storage location and SharePoint is a collaborative storage platform.
 However, both these services share similar designs and core functionalities.
 Hence, the retention methods listed here also apply to SharePoint sites.
 To learn more about SharePoint retention, click here.

-Retention policies to retain OneDrive for business data
+4.1.
+Retention policies and retention labels to retain OneDrive for business data

 Organizations with the following licenses can set retention policies to preserve their OneDrive for business data: